BakaPranjal/CDC_Open_Project_2025/README.md

-# Multimodal House Price Prediction
+# Multimodal Property Price Prediction

 A machine learning pipeline for predicting real estate prices using satellite imagery and tabular data.